wakhidrf/Termux-OneScriptSetup/README.md

 # Termux-OneScriptSetup
-This repo mainly for first time fast setup termux, termux styling, just by running one script.
+This repo mainly for first time fast setup termux automatically by running one script.
+Contains some useful tools.

 ## Usage
 After install termux, do